-If you’re thinking of installing bathroom ventilation fan then you happen to be just in the right place.
+If you’re thinking of installing a bathroom ventilation fan then you happen to be just in the right place.
 If you want to remove bad odors and moisture in your home’s bathroom then you might want to strongly consider installing a ventilation fan.

-They play an essential role in the prevention of growth of mildew and mold.
+They play an essential role in the prevention of the growth of mildew and mold.
 Not only do they do that but by expelling the excess moisture in the air they also help prevent paint and wallpaper from peeling.

 They also prevent windows and doors from getting warped as well.
 Below are a few things you need to consider before installing your fan.